broeker/jumpsuit/src/pages/index.md

   [^2]: Here's one with multiple blocks.

-  [^3]: According to XXX WordPress now powers x% of the entire web.
-More than 60% of the entire web is powered by a monolithic CMS.

-  [^4]: Vast portions of the web are now powered by a monolithic CMS such as Drupal or WordPress (or one of their many competitors both open source and proprietary.)[^3] And there is no dispute that these tools are more powerful and capable than ever.
+  [^3]: Vast portions of the web are now powered by a monolithic CMS such as Drupal or WordPress (or one of their many competitors both open source and proprietary.)
+And there is no dispute that these tools are more powerful and capable than ever.
 We can almost build anything, and there is a reason for the rise and ongoing success of the traditional CMS model.

   But all of this power comes at a high price: